tanyashagova/roasted-coffee-been-classification/README.md

 ![Result_image](https://github.com/tanyashagova/roasted-coffee-been-classification/blob/main/screenshot.png)

 4. Try to change the image by adding another picture of coffee bean in test.py and see the model prediction.

+The next improvement is to convert the model into tflite format and try to get gid of tensorflow dependencies but use tensorflow-lite instead.